The Magical Way into

 Loews Portofino

 The Loews Portofino is the nicest and most adult-oriented of the three resorts.
-The hotel’s design is supposedly inspired by Italy but will only seem so to those who have never actually been to Italy.
+The hotel’s design is supposedly inspired by the Italian Riviera but will only seem so to those who have never actually been to Italy.
 Still, we greatly appreciate how Portofino’s low-rise architecture, strung out along the water, makes the resort seem laid-back and uncrowded.

 Wherever you stay, bring your sense of humor to the Wizarding World of Harry Potter, get there early and watch out for you-know-who.